Connorgentle/LingQ_clone/README.md

 # LingQ clone

 A simplified version of my favourite language learning app.
-I use [LingQ](https://www.lingq.com/en/) every morning to listen to and read interesting content in French.
+I use [LingQ](https://www.lingq.com/en/) to listen to and read interesting content in French.

 I'm building this simplified version using:
 - Python